FlorentCLMichel/learning_data_science/README.md

 In Employees_Exit_Survey.ipynb, I study the reason for resignation of employees from two departments of the Queensland government.

+In Predicting_Bike_Rentals.ipynb, I apply a few simple machine learnigng models to predict the number of bikes rented depending on the date, timeof day, and weather conditions.

 The folder Python contains Python codes not directly related to a particular Data Analysis project.